kenito2050/PythonSeleniumExampleTestFramework/README.md

 After test execution, report will be generated in Tests\test_results with name = "report.html".

-(4) Screenshots
-Screenshots are created using Selenium Webdriver save_screenshot() function.
+(4) Screenshots are created using Selenium Webdriver save_screenshot() function.
 During test execution, screenshots are saved to Screenshots directory.
 Screenshots are are prepended with either "Pass" or "Fail" and include test case name (tc_name).
 Screenshots are created in PNG format.

             self.driver.save_screenshot("..\\Screenshots\\" + "PASS_" + tc_name + "_1" + ".png")

-(5) Logging
-Logging function is enabled using Log4j Library.
+(5) Logging function is enabled using Log4j Library.
 The log file will be created in the "Tests" directory with file name "logfile.log".
 The getLogger method is contained in BaseClass.py.

     def getLogger(self):